trento-project/web/guides/development/hack_on_the_trento.md

 This command start's the Phoenix web server and open an Elixir REPL, where you can interact with the application and make changes to the code.

-## Access the Trento web
+## Access the Trento Web

-Once the application is running, you can access the Trento web by navigating to http://localhost:4000 in your web browser.
+Once the application is running, you can access the Trento Web by navigating to http://localhost:4000 in your web browser.
 The default port is 4000, but you can change it by modifying the config/dev.exs file.

 ## Login